bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-If I come over here and refresh the page, if I click Don\'t Press Me, I get an alert that says I told you not to press me.
-I\'m capturing that event of the clicking of the button.
-And the way I\'m capturing that event is with the onclick property.
-One thing to notice is that I define this function, and when I assign the function to that property, notice I didn\'t put the parentheses at the end here; **btn.onclick = ouch;** If I did, **btn.onclick = ouch();** then that function would run right away, it would run immediately.
-It\'s not going to wait for me to click.
+If I come over here and refresh the page, if I click Don&apos;t Press Me, I get an alert that says I told you not to press me.
+I&apos;m capturing that event of the clicking of the button.
+And the way I&apos;m capturing that event is with the onclick property.
+One thing to notice is that I define this function, and when I assign the function to that property, notice I didn&apos;t put the parentheses at the end here; **btn.onclick = ouch;** If I did, **btn.onclick = ouch();** then that function would run right away, it would run immediately.
+It&apos;s not going to wait for me to click.
-Instead, it\'s going to run right away.
+Instead, it&apos;s going to run right away.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 374.  (###) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">